Towards charged hadron polarizabilities from four-point functions in lattice QCD: Lattice measurement

 We now turn to the proton.
 The electric polarizability in Eq.\eqref{eq:alpha_p} can be measured on the lattice by

 and the magnetic polarizability in Eq.\eqref{eq:beta_p} by

-Most of the above-mentioned arguments for charged pion apply also to the proton.
+Most of the above-mentioned arguments for a charged pion apply also to the proton.
 The difference is they additionally involve the proton mass ($m_p$) and its anomalous magnetic moment ($\kappa$).
 Both need to be measured along with the time integral on the same lattice.
 The mass can be readily obtained from the two-point function which is already used in Eq.\eqref{eq:P1} for normalization.
-Excellent signal is expected for the mass measurement since well-separated zero momentum sources are used.
-Although only the $Q_{00}$ component is needed for the time integral for $\alpha^p_E$, the elastic part of $Q_{11}$ component is required for the anomalous magnetic moment term in $\alpha^p_E$, \beq Q^{elas}_{11}(\vec{q}_1,t)\xrightarrow[t\gg 1]{} {(1+\kappa)^2 \over 2 m_p^2} \vec{q}_1^{\,2} e^{-a(E_p-m_p) t}. \eeq Since $Q_{11}$ component is needed anyway in the calculation of $\beta^p_M$, the two measurements complement each other.
-The same is true of the charge radius term in $\beta^p_M$ which can be accessed through the unpolarized elastic part of $Q_{11}$, \beq Q^{elas}_{00}(\vec{q}_1,t)\xrightarrow[t\gg 1]{} \left[1-{ \vec{q}_1^{\,2} \over 12 m_p^2}(3+4m_p^2 \langl r_E^2\rangl) \right]e^{-a(E_p-m_p) t}. \eeq The close coupling between the electric and magnetic suggests that it is most efficient to measure the two polarizabilities together, with associated mass, charge radius, and magnetic moment in the same simulation.
+An excellent signal is expected for the mass measurement since well-separated zero-momentum sources are used.
+Although only the $Q_{00}$ component is needed for the time integral for $\alpha^p_E$, the elastic part of the $Q_{11}$ component is required for the anomalous magnetic moment term in $\alpha^p_E$.
+It can be extracted from the large-time behavior of, \beq Q^{elas}_{11}(\vec{q}_1,t)\xrightarrow[t\gg 1]{} {(1+\kappa)^2 \over 4 m_p^2} \vec{q}_1^{\,2} e^{-a(E_p-m_p) t}. \eeq Since the $Q_{11}$ component is needed anyway in the calculation of $\beta^p_M$, the two measurements complement each other.
+The same is true of the charge radius term in $\beta^p_M$ which can be accessed through the unpolarized elastic part of $Q_{00}$, \beq Q^{elas}_{00}(\vec{q}_1,t)\xrightarrow[t\gg 1]{} \bigg[1-\vec{q}_1^{\,2}\big({ 1 \over 4 m_p^2}+{\langl r_E^2\rangl\over 3}\big) \bigg]e^{-a(E_p-m_p) t}. \eeq The close coupling between the electric and magnetic suggests that it is most efficient to measure the two polarizabilities together, with associated mass, charge radius, and magnetic moment in the same simulation.
 In practice, this should be done on a configuration by configuration basis to maintain correlations.

 Next, we discuss how to evaluate Eq.\eqref{eq:P1} and its Fourier transform Eq.\eqref{eq:Qmn} at the quark level.
 Wick contractions of quark-antiquark pairs in the unsubtracted part lead to topologically distinct quark-line diagrams shown in Fig.~\ref{fig:diagram-4pt3}.